Another device on the network is using your computer’s IP address

-This is a rather strange error message, you’ll get the notification “Another device on the network is using your computer’s IP address” and then you’ll lose internet access with the dialog box telling you to try connecting again later.
+This is a rather strange error message which you may see in Mac OS X, you’ll get the notification “Another device on the network is using your computer’s IP address” and then you’ll lose internet access with the dialog box telling you to try connecting again later.
 No thanks, we need internet access now!
-So what causes this and how do we fix it?
+So what causes this and how do we fix it on a Mac in OS X?

 It looks to be a problem with the DHCP server, which mistakenly assigns the same IP address to two devices, but don’t blame your router quite yet.
-For whatever reason it seems that the iPod touch, iPad, and iPhone is often the culprit, it seems these iOS devices like to maintain the same IP address and will attempt to force themselves onto the same IP that they had previously been assigned.
+For whatever reason it seems that another Mac, or the iPod touch, iPad, and iPhone is often the culprit.
+Apparently these iOS devices like to maintain the same IP address and will attempt to force themselves onto the same IP that they had previously been assigned, which can lead to the error message.

-I assume this is just a bug with how iOS interacts with certain routers DHCP management, it happen to Apple’s own Airport too so perhaps that will spur a patch sooner than later.
+Why does this error show up at all?
+I assume this is just a bug with how iOS interacts with certain routers DHCP management, it happen to Apple’s own Airport too so perhaps that will spur a patch sooner than later, but by no means is this limited to Apple routers, and you can encounter it on any wi-fi network (and even some wired networks too).
 In the meantime, try one of the fixes, they should get your Mac back online in no time.

 Warning about Spoofed MAC addresses